rgcottrell/pytorch-human-performance-gec/README.md

 ### Testing the Model

-To test the model, run the following command to try to correct a test list of sentences:
+To test the model, run the following command to try to correct a list of sentences:

 ```sh
 translate.bat